-Once you finish a plumbing CE course, your education provider should report your hours to the state on your behalf.
+Once you finish a plumbing CE course, we will report your hours to the state on your behalf.

-Step three: send in your renewal and fee
+Step two: Send in your license renewal and fee

 Once you’ve got your CE done, it’s time to submit your renewal.
 You can use the DOPL’s license renewal system to do this online.
 You’ll need your license number and renewal ID to get into the system.

 If you don’t have a renewal ID, you’ll need to request one — but doing so should be relatively easy.
 You can use this online form to ask the DOPL for the ID you need.
-But because you can’t move forward without this piece, it can be helpful to start your renewal in early November so you have ample time to work out any kinks.
+But because you can’t move forward without this piece, it can be helpful to start your renewal in early November so you have ample time to resolve any issues.

 When you renew online, you’ll need to pay the applicable fee.